Treatment Pipeline

 The following companies have successfully completed clinical trials and received regulatory approval for a Rett syndrome treatment.
 As more data becomes available, regulatory agencies will continue to monitor the outcomes of patients being treated for months to years after approval.

-In March 2023, the U.S. Food and Drug Administration (FDA) approved Acadia Pharmaceuticals Inc.’s investigational drug, trofinetide, for the treatment of Rett syndrome.
-The FDA’s approval was broad and includes all individuals with Rett syndrome – male and female – aged two and older with no upper limit.
-The orally administered drug, marketed under the name DAYBUE™, is commercially available via prescription in the United States.
-In October 2024, Health Canada also approved DAYBUE with information on availability in the country pending.
+Status: In March 2023, the U.S. Food and Drug Administration (FDA) approved Acadia Pharmaceuticals Inc.’s investigational drug, trofinetide, for the treatment of Rett syndrome.
+The FDA’s approval was broad and includes all individuals with Rett syndrome – male and female – aged two and older, with no upper limit.
+The orally administered drug, marketed under the name DAYBUE®, is commercially available via prescription in the United States.
+In October 2024, Health Canada also granted marketing authorization of Daybue for Rett syndrome in patients 2 years and older.

 Recent News & Updates: